Clear Writing Gets You Promoted (Because It Reduces Back-and-Forth)

 Q: Should I stop using "polite" phrases like "I hope this finds you well"?
 A: You don't have to stop, but don't let it distract from the purpose.
 If your email is urgent, get straight to the point.
 Politeness is good, but clarity is better.
 Striking a balance is key to looking senior and professional.

 Q: What if my boss prefers long, detailed updates?
 A: You can provide detail without sacrificing clarity.
 Use a "TL;DR" summary at the top and put the details in a bulleted list or an attachment.
 This allows your boss to skip the details if they are in a rush while still having them available.
-View pricing for advanced tools that help summarize long drafts.
+Try in Email Improver if you want help summarizing long drafts.

 Q: Can I use emojis in senior-level emails?
 A: Use them sparingly and only if you know the recipient's style.
 For internal communication in SG/SEA startups, a simple 👍 can replace a "noted" reply.
 However, for external stakeholders or very senior traditional leaders, stick to professional text to be safe.